kamranbekirovyz/versionarte/README.md

     - `active`: A boolean that indicates whether the app is currently active or not.
     - `message`: A Map that contains the messages for different languages to be displayed to the user when app is inactive.
 The keys of the map represent the language codes (e.g., "en" for English, "es" for Spanish), and the values represent the message in that language.

-## 🐞 Bugs/Requests
+## 🐞 Faced issues?

-If you encounter any problems please open an issue.
-If you feel the library is missing a feature, please raise a ticket on GitHub and we'll look into it.
-Pull requests are welcome.
+If you encounter any problems or you feel the library is missing a feature, please <a href=https://github.com/kamranbekirovyz/versionarte/issues>raise a ticket on GitHub</a> and U'll look into it.

 ## 📃 License